sumioturk/finagle-Sashimi/README.md

 # SASHIMI?
 SASHIMI is a web service deleting your tweets periodically.
+Available on `SashimiQuality.com`.
+Current build status can be seen at `http://sashimiquality.com:8080/cc.xml` using `CCMenu.app`.
 Deleting tweets is going to be much simpler than clicking 'delete' button on twitter.com or on whatever 3rd party twitter client you are currently using.
 You can do followings: